yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 **If these musicians can do it, you can too!** Make your own music on your terms, grow your audience, and turn them into customers.

 I’d love to hear what you think.
-Tweet me [@yousaiditchewie](https://twitter.com/yousaiditchewie/), and subscribe to my newsletter below for more content like this.
+Subscribe to my newsletter below for more content like this.